lutzer/lu-re/site/projects/one_button/index.md

 date: 2019-05-01
 color: 4
 ---
-*The OneButton is an experimental interface developed at the Future Center Europe to interact with a fully autonomous car.*
+*The OneButton is a hardware prototype developed at the Future Center Europe for human–machine interaction with autonomous vehicles.*

 <span class="more"></span>

 {% image, "image2.jpeg", "Prototype of the OneButton", null, "image" %}

-"Mobility at the push of a button" is the vision which is conceptualized in the oneButton Prototype.
-The OneButton is not bigger than a regular key.
-It allows the users to order an autonomous vehicle to their position, visualising waiting time and availability of the service.
-Once the vehicle is closing in, it allows users to localize and identify their vehicle.
-It also serves as an identification link to the system.
+The vision behind the OneButton prototype is “mobility at the push of a button.”
+The device is no larger than a standard key and provides multiple functions:

+* Requesting an autonomous vehicle to the user’s location
+* Displaying service availability and estimated arrival time
+* Assisting in localization and vehicle identification as it approaches
+* Acting as a secure authentication token within the mobility system

 {% image "image1.jpeg", "Rendering of the OneButton", null, "image" %}

-The oneButton was part of the autonmous study "Sedric", which was also developed at the Future Center Europe.
+The OneButton was part of the Sedric autonomous mobility study, also developed at the Future Center Europe.

 {% image "sedric.jpeg", "Rendering of the OneButton", null, "image" %}

+### Technical Details

+Core hardware: ESP32 SoC, chosen for its integrated Wi-Fi/Bluetooth connectivity, low power consumption, and flexible development ecosystem

+Connectivity: Bluetooth LE communication with a companion mobile application

+Firmware: Implemented for power-efficient operation, handling button interactions, LED feedback, and secure communication

+Mobile app: Developed as a bridge between the OneButton and backend mobility services, supporting authentication, vehicle tracking, and user notifications

+My role included concept design, hardware component evaluation and selection, firmware development on the ESP32, and implementation of the companion mobile application.

+*The OneButton was developed at the Future Center Europe.*